 In the last 200 years, the cave has been visited by more than 39 million visitors from all over the world.

-The number of visitors have been increasing in recent years and currently that means approximately 5-600.000 people annually.
-These large number of tourists are served by a double-track railway built in 1967, so that up to 14.000 visitors can get an insight into this magical world in a single day.
+The number of visitors has been increasing in recent years and currently, that means approximately 5-600.000 people annually.
+This large number of tourists is served by a double-track railway that was built in 1967 so that up to 14.000 visitors can get an insight into this magical world in a single day.